-My analysis in this post isn’t so much of this general folk wisdom, but rather of sayings that are meant to have practical applications in the distinctive circumstances of politics.
+My analysis in this post isn’t so much of this general folk wisdom, but rather of sayings and quotations that are meant to have practical applications in the distinctive circumstances of politics.
 That is why I think they are a bit more susceptible to empirical confirmation than the sort of proverbs that Elster focuses on.
-In fact, my selection rule was to pick sayings that could be formulated in falsifiable or testable ways.
-What I was looking for was quotations that described how politics actually works according to important political thinkers or actors in the past.
+In fact, I only picked sayings that could be formulated in falsifiable or testable ways; they described how politics actually works.

 Revolutions turn out badly (and end up moving in a conservative direction)

 Fear and hatred are driving forces in politics